andrewaddo/awsbaseline/content/security/IAM/_index.md

 +++
-title = "Baseline for Identity Access Management" date =  2020-06-13T05:13:08+08:00 weight = 1
+title = "Identity Access Management" date =  2020-06-13T05:13:08+08:00
+weight = 1
 +++

 This section will give you an introduction to AWS Identity Access Management and and a step-by-step guide to setting it up.
+You will also find hands-on labs that you can try at the end of the section before configuring your own system.
+Let’s begin!

 ### What are the expected outcomes?